 Program(s) of Study: Ethics, Society & Law (Major), Criminology and Sociolegal Studies (Major)

-Bio: Garyn (she/her) is a second-year student who had a fantastic experience in the Ethics, Society & Law stream.
-She really enjoyed the seminar-style classes as it allowed her to get to know her professors, classmates, and course material really well.
+Garyn (she/her) is a third-year student who had a fantastic experience in the Ethics, Society & Law stream and in Trinity One.
+She really enjoyed the seminar-style classes as they allowed her to get to know her professors, classmates, and the course material really well.
 The program helped Garyn develop her critical thinking skills, writing, and confidence in the classroom.
-She is looking forward to furthering her studies in Ethics, Society & Law, as well as Criminology and Sociolegal Studies.
-She hopes to eventually become a human rights and constitutional lawyer.
+What she took away from the program was learning to challenge ethical and moral assumptions within past and contemporary societies.
 Garyn welcomes you all to UofT and Trinity One, and is very excited to meet you this year!
 Feel free to reach out to chat about anything, academic-related or not!
-Outside of class, you can find Garyn volunteering with the Trinity College Volunteer Society, working as social media coordinator of Trinity Against Sexual Assault and Harassment Club and Amnesty International UofT, playing intramural soccer and hockey, and working out at Goldring.
-She also enjoys playing piano, thrifting, listening to Childish Gambino and funk & soul, watching crime documentaries, Stranger Things and Heart Stopper, and exploring new restaurants.
+You will have an absolute blast with Professor Kessler and Professor Davis; they create a very welcoming and fun environment within their classrooms.

-Program(s) of Study: Ethics, Society and Law (Major), Drama (Major), English (Minor)
+Program(s) of Study: Ethics, Society & Law (Major), French Language (Minor), Political Sciences (Minor)

 Hear from graduates of the Trinity One program – Ethics, Society & Law stream!